 You can help!
 We’re conducting a neighborhood survey for the LFA Saturday, October 22, from 8:30 am to 12pm.
 The little fire ant has been found once on Maui, and because the infestation was small it was eradicated.
 However, the source of the infestation has never been determined and there’s a good chance LFA are somewhere else on Maui.
 Your help in getting the word out is greatly appreciated!

-Please contact us through the form below or at email@example.com by October 19th if you are interested in participating.
+Please contact us at firstname.lastname@example.org by October 19th if you are interested in participating.
 We’ll contact you with more details.

 More about the little fire ant…